aiyumi/aiyumi.github.io/posts/accessibility-and-how-i-began-using-vocaloid.en.md

 To learn more about UTAU, check out the [UTAU Wiki][utauwikihp].

-Soon I began wanting to use the programs to make my own covers, and that was when the problems started. <!--more-->
+Soon I began wanting to use the programs to make my own covers, and that was when the problems started. <!--teaser_end-->

 ### My First Attempt: UTAU ###